 Type Your Name and Password

-Your email name and password are the same as your PCC practice management (Partner) login.
-If you do not have a Partner login, contact your Partner system administrator or office manager.
-In most cases, your login will be identical to your PCC EHR login.
+Your email name and password are the same as for PCC EHR.
+If you do not have a PCC login, contact your practice’s system administrator or office manager.

 View Your Email